 As he reflects at this time each year, his eyes express almost every emotion possible, all at once.

-It was a crime that shocked not just the Bega Valley on the NSW south coast, but the entire nation.
+It was a crime that shocked not just the Bega Valley, but the entire nation.

 Nathan Barry was just 17 when his sister Lauren and her best friend Nichole Collins disappeared.

 Over the 20 years since the murders Nathan has dealt with his grief by blocking thoughts and memories of his sister, and the tragedy has affected many of his relationships.

 “My earliest memory of Lauren would be playing together on our property in the town of Orange as very young children.
 There was a pine forest, and along with the neighbourhood kids there we used to play hide and seek.
 I would always grab my sister to help her out, by finding a really good place.
 We were a great team,” Nathan reflects.